-- Subject to public information requests. - Required to follow the Texas Open Meetings Act (public charter schools must post notice of each board meeting at least 72 hours in advance, hold each meeting in a place accessible to the public, and take all official action through a vote in public). - Required to adopt an annual budget and review the school's annual financial accountability rating at an open meeting, same as traditional ISDs. - Required to post an annual budget and the school's annual financial accountability rating online, the same as ISDs. - Forced to disclose any conflicts of interest between public charter school board members and any business entities the public charter school is conducting business with (the same as traditional ISD board members). - Held to the same annual financial accountability requirements as traditional public school districts.
+- Subject to public information requests. - Required to follow the Texas Open Meetings Act (public charter schools must post notice of each board meeting at least 72 hours in advance, hold each meeting in a place accessible to the public, and take all official action through a vote in public).17 - Required to adopt an annual budget and review the school's annual financial accountability rating at an open meeting, the same as traditional ISDs.18 - Required to post an annual budget and the school's annual financial accountability rating online, the same as ISDs.19 - Required to disclose any conflicts of interest between public charter school board members and any business entities the public charter school is conducting business with (the same as traditional ISD board members).20 - Held to the same annual financial accountability requirements as traditional ISDs.21

-In addition, public charter schools are subject to the Charter Financial Integrity Rating System Texas (FIRST).
-Charter FIRST requires charters to receive an annual independent financial audit, maintain efficient cost ratios, and be financially solvent.
-Within 60 days of receiving a final Charter FIRST rating, a charter must hold a public meeting and post the results on their website.
-Unlike traditional public school districts, if a public charter school receives an unacceptable financial rating for three consecutive years, public charter schools are closed without an ability to appeal.
+In addition, public charter schools are subject to the School Financial Integrity Rating System of Texas (FIRST).
+School FIRST requires charters to receive an annual independent financial audit, maintain efficient cost ratios, and be financially solvent.
+Within 60 days of receiving a final School FIRST rating, a charter must hold a public meeting and post the results on their website.
+Unlike traditional ISDs, if a public charter school receives an unacceptable financial rating for three consecutive years, public charter schools are closed with a limited ability to appeal a revocation.22